polyvariant/respectfully/README.md

 Pun intended.

 Does this sound like you?
-You've found the one library trully respectful of your time and energy.
+You've found the one library truly respectful of your time and energy.
 No-nonsense RPC is just around the corner!

 ## Setup